Self-control snapshot

 BSCS

-The Brief Self-Control Scale, a 13-item short self-report measure of general self-control.
+The Brief Self-Control Scale, a 13-item self-report measure of general self-control.

 Reverse scoring